 Don’t Exchange Money At The Airport

-You can never get a better exchange rate – neither at an airport, nor in your favourite bank – than what a local dealer might offer.
-Though it is always a good idea to cross check their rate, to avoid any touts, visiting a local dealer to get those few hundred dollars converted in local money, never goes in vein.
-And if you still think you want to stay away from them, try a state owned bank (I’m claiming this out of my experiences with Indian banks) than a private one.
+You can never get a better exchange rate – neither at an airport nor in your favourite bank – than what a local dealer might offer.
+Though it is always a good idea to cross check their rate, to avoid any touts, visiting a local dealer to get those few hundred dollars converted in local money, never goes in vain.
+And if you still think you want to stay away from them, try a state-owned bank (I’m claiming this out of my experiences with Indian banks) than a private one.
 Private banks give better service, but comparatively poorer rates.

 Avoid Traveller’s Cheque, Rather Carry A Travel Card

-Traveller’s cheque is a thing of the past, and were only a preferred way of carrying money for tourists before the worldwide acceptance of credit cards.
+Traveller’s cheque is a thing of the past and was only a preferred way of carrying money for tourists before the worldwide acceptance of credit cards.
 Also, not all banks are willing to accept them today, as they offer little protection if lost or stolen.

 Rather than a traveller’s cheque, get an international travel card.
 An international travel card works almost similar to how your ATM/Debit card works, in your country.
 Have it linked with your home bank account and withdraw as much money as you want – at a little, and sometimes even no transaction cost.

 Use Hospitality Networks If Travelling On A Budget